 Kurt works for a subcontractor for the German military.
-Or... actually, he is employed by a subcontractor of a subcontractor for the German military.
+Or... actually, he is employed by a subcontractor of a subcontractor of a subcontractor for the German military.
 Here is how he describes his work:

 The German military has a subcontractor that does their IT work.